 One of Japan’s most popular brands, Uniqlo is known for offering essential clothing staples and pretty high-quality products, all for affordable prices.

 Now a global company, the popular Japanese clothing brand has expanded their customer base to nearly 20 different countries.

 It’s become especially popular among millennials in North America, especially in urban centers like New York and San Francisco.

 Uniqlo has a more minimalistic style than many of the flashier Japanese fashion brands, which often have a heavy influence of haute couture and high fashion.

 But since Japanese style tends to be a season or two ahead of the West, even their basics still look trendy and on point, especially compared to other brands from the United States or Europe.

-Under the same ownership as Uniqlo, GU falls into a similar category of affordable fast fashion clothing.
+GU is another apparel brand under the same ownership as Uniqlo, and falls into a similar category of affordable fast fashion clothing.